Issues

 Add in neighborhood school sites with award-winning public schools, close-by job centers where people can work, and the best Public Safety a community can envision, and you have the recipe for community success.
 That's Irvine.

 The essence of the Master Plan is simple.
 Defending it is hard work.
-It requires a keen understanding and continued vigilance.
+It requires a keen understanding of proper planning and land use.

 I strongly support the Irvine Master Plan.
 Since joining the City Council, protecting the Master Plan has been Job Number One for me.

-To this I bring my experience as your current Irvine Vice Mayor, as the former Vice Chair of the Irvine Planning Commission, and as the former Chair of the Parks and Recreation Commission
+To this, I bring my experience as your current Councilmember, the former Vice Mayor of Irvine, Vice Chair of the Irvine Planning Commission, and Chair of the Irvine Parks and Recreation Commission

 Public Safety - Ensuring Irvine Remains Safest City in America